 Without knowing if the features are standard or optional spec, it has the new Ford SYNC 3 infotainment system which provides a sleek, simplified interface enabling it to connect to Spotify, AccuWeather for the latest forecasts and even install updates by connecting to your home wifi.
 There is an 8" touchscreen with the pinch-to-zoom functionality along with having Apple CarPlay and Android Auto capabilities which are all controlled by the new 'more conversational' voice commands.
 You can say things like 'I need petrol' and the nav will direct you to the nearest or most appropriate filling station.
 Simples.

 So, this car is out this month for general sale and lease, if you'd like more information or want to make an enquiry, please call our team now on 01565 880880, or alternatively place an enquiry through the Ford Kuga ST-Line deal page on our site.
-To view our very best deals and Manager's Specials, click here.
+To view our very best deals and Manager's Specials visit our personal lease and business lease page.
 Headline image accredited to www.ford.co.uk and does not belong to All Car Leasing.